-While reading Corinthians in the King James years ago, I ran across this phrase, “fitly framed together,” in regards to the body of Christ.
+While reading Corinthians in the King James years ago, I ran across this phrase, “fitly framed together,” describing the body of Christ.
 I liked the sound of the phrase and wrote a little something about it, ending with a song with the same title.
 I ran across it a few moments ago and thought to share it with you.

 Outside the city, the master-builder shaped the stones: chipping at this, chiseling at that, filing away the rough places.
 Only when finished were these stones carted to the site and laid, each piece, in place.
 Not a chisel or hammer was to be used on site.
 It was a quiet, peaceful place – the sounds of work far from the grounds.
 Each stone honed perfectly, by the master builder, to be fitly framed together with nary a sound, except praise, at the site of the holy place, for God would dwell there.
 Small stones, large stones, and all sizes in between, each one filling a need in building the Holy Temple of the Most High God.

-The people brought gifts, gold, and precious gems of beauty, to make this new dwelling pleasing to the sight.
-In fact, they brought until they were asked to stop giving, for the amount was more than abundant.
-Then, when the work was completed and the praises began, the Shekinah Glory of God filled the Temple.
+The people brought gifts, gold, and precious gems of beauty, to make this new dwelling glorious.
+In fact, they brought until they were asked to stop giving, for the amount was abundant.
+Then, when the work was completed and praises lifted, the Shekinah Glory of God filled the Temple.

 Isn’t this what God, the Master Builder, does with us?
 Even before we knew Him, the Master Builder found us, just the right piece to use for His temple, His dwelling place.
 So, He began preparing us: chipping away at our outer shell, shaping us, smoothing the rough places, placing us within the body of Christ.
 Parts of the body: the hands, the feet, the lips, the ears, with His own Son, the head of this body of believers.